iHRIS/iHRIS/docs/user/reports.md

 Staff Reports:

+## Staff Report:
+Offers a comprehensive view of staff information, including Employee ID, Gender, Birth Date, Job Title, Employment Status, and more.
+Users can filter data using criteria such as Employee ID, Gender, Birth Date, Nationality, Job Title, etc.
+Results can be exported into an Excel spreadsheet.

 ## Employee Contract Report:
 Displays information related to employee contracts, including Employee ID, First Name, Job Position, Start Date, End Date, and more.
 Users can filter data using various criteria such as Employee ID, Gender, Job Position, Facility, etc.